ralrocks/prototype-collab-sandbox/README.md

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)

+We decided to use lovable to host our website (free use of cloud db called SUPABASE) for demo purposes.

 ## What technologies are used for this project?